SimoAntikainen/wolt-summer-2019/README.md

 2. Alternatively the vizualization can be accessed though an small web page containing the interactive visualization, that allows the modification of the selected timeframe.
-(This is horribly overkill, but I can recycle the template to other projects)

 ![Screenshot](pics/hweb.PNG)
 ### Jupyter notebook